 Also seen in Re:Chain of Memories multiple times, though justified there, since Sora, Donald and Goofy knew they were losing their memories and wanted to make sure they still remembered what they were doing there.

 Ascended Extra: Surprisingly enough, Cerberus.
 In the original movie, he shows up in the background for all of five seconds and only interacts with the hero near the climax.
 Despite this, he has been a recurring boss throughout the series.

 Yen Sid was introduced in Kingdom Hearts II as Mickey's old mentor, and he only showed up to deliver some exposition at the start of the game.
-Birth By Sleep revealed he's a Keyblade Master, and as of Dream Drop Distance he's effectively the Big Good.
+Birth By Sleep revealed he's a Keyblade Master, and as of coded he's effectively the Big Good.

 As Long as There Is Evil: As long as darkness exists within the hearts of sapient entities, the Heartless (and Nobodies) will continue to spawn.